Newly Admitted Students

-- Submit your Health History Form to the Health Center (Currently a Lute?
+- Submit your Medical History Record to the Health Center (Currently a Lute?
 You can skip this step).

 - Review and acknowledge the risks of meningitis, or meningococcal disease (a Washington State legal requirement) on PLU’s Banner Self-Service.
 (See instructions)